 About Gig Harbor Academy

-Established in 1976 on ten acres of trees and wetlands, Gig Harbor Academy is the oldest private school in Gig Harbor.
-Originally founded as a one-room schoolhouse amidst 10 acres of natural surroundings, children from two through fifth grade continue to educate in an environment that encouraged them to think freely for themselves and develop a love for learning.
+Established in 1976, Gig Harbor Academy is the oldest private school in Gig Harbor.
+Originally founded as a one-room schoolhouse amidst 10 acres of natural surroundings, children from two through fifth grade continue to educate in an environment that encourages them to think freely for themselves and develop a love for learning.

 Gig Harbor Academy offers full day Childcare for children beginning at age 2 1/2 in addition to before and after school daycare.
 The childcare facility is located on the GHA campus where it shares the school’s playground and extensive outdoor opportunities.

 Non-Discrimination: Gig Harbor Academy does not discriminate in admission or the provision of childcare on the basis of the child’s or the parents’/guardians’ race, creed, color, national origin, sexual orientation, sex, honorably discharged veteran or military status, status as a mother breastfeeding her child, the presence of any sensory, mental, or physical disability, or the use of a trained dog guide or service animal by a person with a disability: provided, that behavior or actions constituting a risk to property or other persons can be grounds for refusal to serve.